marisabianca/pdsnd_github/README.md

   -Valid days are all days of the week (e.g. "Monday", "Tuesday"... user may select 1 or "all") More detailed information can be found within bikeshare.py

+Outputs:
+Using the filters selected by the user, the outputs will include the below:
+  -Most popular times to travel
+  -Most popular stations and routes
+  -Average travel time
+  -User statistics (user type, birth year, and gender; Washington only has user type available) -Display 5 lines of data with the option for users to review more

 ### Files used
 bikeshare.py: main project file; requests user input on which city and date range to review
 <city>.csv: bikeshare datasets with the city name corresponding to the name of the file (in .gitignore)